TianZerL/Anime4KCPP/readme.md

 ```

 ### Termux
-To build with opencl support, you need install `ocl-icd` package, OpenCL SDK from Khronos seems not to be worked with termux.
+To build with OpenCL support, you need install `ocl-icd` package, OpenCL SDK from Khronos seems not to be worked with termux.

 ```shell
 pkg install cmake clang ocl-icd opencl-clhpp opencl-headers